swagger-api/swagger-samples/java/java-jaxrs-no-annotations/README.md

 This tells you that the server is up and ready to demonstrate Swagger.

 ### Using the UI
-There is an HTML5-based API tool available in a separate project.
-This lets you inspect the API using an intuitive UI.
-You can pull this code from here:  https://github.com/swagger-api/swagger-ui
+There is an HTML5-based API tool bundled in this sample--you can view it it at [http://localhost:8002](http://localhost:8002).
+This lets you inspect the API using an interactive UI.
+You can access the source of this code from [here](https://github.com/swagger-api/swagger-ui)

 You can then open the dist/index.html file in any HTML5-enabled browser.
 Upen opening, enter the URL of your server in the top-centered input box (default is http://localhost:8002/api/swagger.json).
 Click the "Explore"